magento/devdocs/guides/v2.0/mtf/features/reporting.md

 The following example shows how to edit the `base` preset.

-**Task**: Take a screenshot before click, after click and when a value is set.
+**Task**: Take a screenshot before click, after click, and when a value is set.

 **Reports**: